34306/HuyJIT-ModMenu/README.md

 # HuyJIT-ModMenu
-Huy JIT Mod Menu is a template menu that supported patching offsets/hexes for Non-jailbreak with JIT and fix patch for Dopamine jailbreak using IMGUI, also working with other jailbreak!
+Huy JIT Mod Menu is a template menu for iOS that supported patching offsets/hexes for Non-jailbreak with JIT and fix patch for Dopamine jailbreak using IMGUI, also working with other jailbreak!

 <div style="text-align: center;">
 <b>IMGUI Template Preview</b><br>